Aircraft industry of Russia: Sukhoi Superjet 100

-Irkut MC-21
+Yakovlev MC-21

-Development of the Irkut MC-21 passenger aircraft was begun in the early 2000s.
-The aircraft, which will have a passenger capacity of 150–200 and a range of 5,000 km, is being designed by Irkut Corporation, initially in cooperation with foreign partners.
+Development of the Yakovlev MC-21 passenger aircraft was begun in the early 2000s.
+The aircraft, which will have a passenger capacity of 150–200 and a range of 5,000 km, is being designed by Yakovlev Corporation, initially in cooperation with foreign partners.
 It is targeted at the most popular segment of the domestic airline industry, and is intended to replace older planes such as the Tupolev Tu-154.
 The program is in the production phase.
 The MC-21 certification and delivery was initially planned by 2016, but delivery was delayed.
 The developers aim to sell 1,200–1,500 planes in total, amounting to a 12–15% share of the international market.

+2022-today: Impact and renovation

-In 2022, after international sanctions against Russia were imposed due to the 2022 Russian invasion of Ukraine, Rosaviatsia announced that in a resulting change of plans Russia will only use a domestic engine.
-The original model - the MC-21-300 powered by Pratt & Whitney PW1000G engines - will not enter service, and instead production will have to wait for the MC-21-310, powered by the Russian Aviadvigatel PD-14, built by the United Engine Corporation.
-The MC-21-300 consists of between 40% and 50% imported parts, and Irkut will need to replace those that were to be supplied by the sanctioning countries.
+In 2022, after international sanctions against Russia were imposed, Rosaviatsia announced that in a resulting change of plans, Russia will only use a domestic engine.
+The original model – the MC-21-300 powered by Pratt & Whitney PW1000G engines – will not enter service, and instead production will have to wait for the MC-21-310, powered by the Russian Aviadvigatel PD-14, built by the United Engine Corporation.
+The MC-21-300 consists of between 40% and 50% imported parts, and Yakovlev will need to replace those that were to be supplied by the sanctioning countries.

 Other projects

 Other new aircraft developed in recent times include the Yak-130 advanced trainer and light attack jet, the modernized Tu-204SM and the Ukrainian An-148 regional aircraft, which was mostly manufactured in Voronezh prior to worsening Ukrainian-Russian relations.
 Seaplane manufacturer Beriev is also designing several new passenger aircraft.
-Tu-214 and the cargo Il-76 will be re-manufactured by 2023.
+Tu-214 and the cargo Il-76 are expected to be capable of re-manufacturing massively in the 2020s.

 Structure

 In 2008, the aircraft industry consisted of 106 enterprises, 18 of which belonged to the United Aircraft Corporation.
 One of the most successful companies is Sukhoi, which possesses a wide portfolio of internationally competitive military aircraft, including the Su-27, Su-30 and Su-35 models.
 On the civilian segment, the company's most important project is the Superjet 100.
 Komsomolsk-on-Amur Aircraft Production Association, Russia's largest aircraft enterprise, is responsible for manufacturing Sukhoi products.
 Joint Stock Company Tupolev focuses on the civil aviation market with its Tu-204 and Tu-214 planes, but is also responsible for the long-range bomber Tu-160 and for developing its successors.
 Mass production of Tu-204 planes is accomplished by Aviastar SP, located in Ulyanovsk, while the Tu-214 variant is produced by Kazan Aircraft Production Association.
 Ilyushin focuses on the military cargo and transport sector.
-Irkut has a portfolio of trainer and amphibious aircraft projects and competes in the onboard electronics and avionics niche.
+Yakovlev has a portfolio of trainer and amphibious aircraft projects and competes in the onboard electronics and avionics niche.
 In the unmanned aerial vehicle segment, ZALA Aero and Vega Radio Engineering Corporation are among the leading companies.